mehhhhhhhhhhhhhhh/terraform-templating/README.md

 ```

+This is an example of the ERB format (`.tf.erb`).
+ERB is a templating language like Jinja or PHP(!), except based on Ruby (and provided in Ruby's standard library).

 For `resource` and `data` declarations, we also have the option of a simple **Ruby DSL** (domain-specific language).

 In the example above, the template contains references to **external configuration** for the `Environment` (workspace) being worked on.